Introduction

 Pounds as the Measure of Weight

-- The weight of concrete is typically expressed in pounds, with the density of concrete being about 150 pounds per cubic foot.
+- Concrete weight is typically measured in pounds.
+On average, it has a density of about 150 pounds per cubic foot.

 Bag Sizes and Their Capacities